Tracking time

 We love time off.
 Part of our culture is that we work to live.
 We have a lot of freedom when it comes to time off.

-Time off comes in four forms:
+Time off comes in two forms:

 Parental leave.
 Our Parental Leave Pledge provides paid parental leave to full-time employees surrounding the birth of their child or the placement of a child with them in connection with adoption or foster care.
-The purpose of paid parental leave is to enable the employee to care for and bond with a newborn or a newly adopted or newly placed child.
-Examples of what this time might include:

-- attending antenatal appointments
+• attending antenatal appointments

-- attending adoption or foster care appointments
+• attending adoption or foster care appointments

-- putting finishing touches on the nursery before the baby comes
+• putting finishing touches on the nursery before the baby comes

-- recovering and relaxing at home with your new baby
+• recovering and relaxing at home with your new baby